nilamdeka23/GameOfLife/README.md

 ###Implementation Details
-To maintain a good quality and maintainibility of code, I have used the classical MVC Android Achitecture I created three main packages: Model, View and Controller, segregating the view and game logic and keeping the controller("The glue") lean.
+To maintain a good quality and maintainibility of code, I have used the classical MVC Android Achitecture.

+I created three main packages: Model, View and Controller, segregating the view and game logic and keeping the controller("The glue") lean.
 Custom View using Android 2D graphics packagages to implement the GameBoard View.